mcdemarco/the-new-kitchen-cookbook/appetizers/paoDeQueijo.md

 The main ingredient is tapioca/manioc/cassava/yuca flour/starch.
 All of those words mean the same thing; the only difference between them is whether the tapioca starch (*polvilho*) is sweet (*doce*) or sour (*azedo*).
 Goya, Bob's, and other earthy/crunchy brands make sweet tapioca flour that you can find in your average American supermarket, but you will need to find a Brazilian grocery store to get an imported Brazilian brand of sour tapioca flour, such as Yoki or Amafil.
 Or you can overpay for them on the internet.

-This recipe is somewhat altered from [the one at Leite's Culinaria](http://leitesculinaria.com/32757/recipes-brazilian-cheese-rolls.html), which is about as strict as you get on the cheese bread front.
-They include both kinds of tapioca flour, lots of steps, chill time, and lecturing about what you MUST do to get the bread to come out right.
-If you're short on time, you might want to consult the rest of the internet, which thinks that cheese bread is actually pretty forgiving.
+This recipe is somewhat altered from the one that used to be [at Leite's Culinaria](http://web.archive.org/web/20170706054034/http://leitesculinaria.com/32757/recipes-brazilian-cheese-rolls.html), which was about as strict as you could get on the cheese bread front.
+They included both kinds of tapioca flour, lots of steps, chill time, and lecturing about what you MUST do to get the bread to come out right.
+If you're short on time, you might want to try [my easy version](../appetizers/paoDeQueijo.md) or consult the rest of the internet, which thinks that cheese bread is actually pretty forgiving.
 (See Variants, below.)

 Makes about 40, best eaten hot out of the oven.